 He's a good person.

-I'm we're praying for him.
+We're praying for him.

-I know I don't know what his health issues are, but I wish him the best.
+I don't know what his health issues are, but I wish him the best.

-But Donald Trump fights for his promises, And he keeps them.
+But Donald Trump fights for his promises and he keeps them.

-Got got rid of more than we've gotten rid of in a hundred some odd years.
+Tax cuts, largest in history, burdensome bureaucracy, got rid of more than we've gotten rid of in 100 some odd years.

 And why do you think so many people show up at his rallies and so many people overflow outside is because they love the fact that Donald Trump is keeping his word.